DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-04-provider-context.md

 {% from "figure/macro.njk" import appFigure with context %}

-## Hypotheses
+## Problem statement

 Providers don't have easy access to the candidate-facing application form.

-By showing them the guidance to candidates in context, as they read an application, we can help them understand the candidate response.

-## Problems we've encountered due to this lack of context:
+They only see candidate answers, not the way the question is asked or what guidance is given.

+This can lead to problems, for example:

 When candidates fail to enter all their relevant qualifications, providers worry this is because the form doesn't ask for them.

 When candidates disclose sensitive information, providers aren't sure if they understand the implications/what they are being asked.

 When candidates 'get things wrong' in other ways, providers don't know if it's because the guidance is unclear.

+## Hypothesis

+By showing providers the guidance and questions to candidates in context, as they read an application, we can help them understand the candidate response.

 ## Design proposal